 With so many people watching soccer, we need to have good role models for the youth to look up to.

 A green card will be given to players for acting in favor of fair play.
 If they perform an exemplary act.
-This was introduced in Italian soccer’s Siria B – the second division in 2016.
+This was introduced in Italian soccer’s Siria B – the second league in 2016.

 The first green card in Italian soccer was given to a player who told the referee that the ball had not touched him.
 Which lost him a corner kick, but gained him a green card.